YINI-lang/YINI-spec/RATIONALE.md

 ## D. Reflections and Acknowledgments
 ### D.1.
 Summary
-YINI isn't trying to reinvent the wheel — just make it **smoother, lighter, and easier to steer**.
+YINI isn't trying to reinvent the wheel — just make it **easier to use, maintain, and integrate into tooling**.

 It's a configuration format that's:
 - **Intuitive for humans**